Excelsior-Technologies-Community/Excelsior-Technologies-Community-IOS_OfflineLoadKit/README.md

 ## ✨ Features

 - ✅ Generic: works with **any Codable model**
-- ✅ Offline-first: last successful value is cached locally
+- ✅ Offline-first: last successful value is kept locally
 - ✅ Auto-sync: periodically calls your API in the background
 - ✅ Change detection: UI updates only when backend data changes
 - ✅ Network-aware: only syncs when internet is available
-- ✅ Very simple to integrate in SwiftUI
+- ✅ Extremely simple SwiftUI integration

 You only need to: